git2samus/elcuervo.net/content/blog/destroying-the-banking-system.md

-Then the maximum damage possible is the minimum transfer (0.01) * the transfer limit (1000) but then we can also take advantage that the limit is in american dollars but the minimum currency is 0.01 Uruguay pesos.
+Then the maximum damage possible is the minimum transfer (0.01) * the transfer limit (1000) but then we can also take advantage that the limit is in american dollars but the minimum currency is 0.01 Uruguayan pesos.

 ```
 1000 * 27 / 0.01 = 2.700.000 transactions.